 FAIRMOUNT MARKET AT GREENWOOD PARK

-Planned construction at Toronto's Fairmount Park has forced its popular farmers' market to move to new digs at Greenwood Park for the 2017 season.
+Planned construction at Toronto's Fairmount Park forced its popular farmers' market to move to new digs at Greenwood Park for the 2017 season.
 The Fairmount Market gives the midweek hump a boost with farm-fresh produce and lovingly prepared local and seasonal food.
-Organic veggie seedlings and handcrafted popsicles are a few of the interesting things you'll find Wednesdays starting May 31 from 3 p.m. - 7 p.m.
+Organic veggie seedlings and handcrafted popsicles are a few of the interesting things you'll find Wednesdays from June-October from 3 p.m. - 7 p.m.
 No word yet on whether the market will return to its original home for 2018.